Johnny Smith (The Dead Zone): Television series

 During the first two seasons of the show, Johnny has a casual relationship with local journalist Dana Bright.
 In season three, he has a more serious relationship with therapist and psychiatrist Rebecca Caldwell, though this ends at the beginning of season four.
 In the fourth-season episode "Double Vision", Johnny meets another psychic named Alex Sinclair who has experienced metaphorical visions since childhood.
 The two feel a romantic connection but fear their combined psychic abilities will only too much stress for a relationship.
 They meet again on different adventures.

-During the first season, Johny is haunted by visions of a dark tower surrounded by flames.
+During the first season, Johnny is haunted by visions of a dark tower surrounded by flames.
 After encountering politician Greg Stillson in the season 1 finale, his vision becomes clearer and he realizes that the dark tower he sees is actually an ash-covered version of the Washington Monument that exists in a possible future where Stillson has caused an apocalypse on Earth.
 Johnny's quest to stop "armageddon" becomes the ongoing subplot of the series during his other adventures, and he later shares his vision of the future and his fear of Stillson with Bruce.
 In the season two finale "Vision," Johnny learns he can sometimes communicate with Christopher Wey, a man who will become a "dead zone" psychic in the future when he wakes up from a coma after the apocalypse has happened.
 As with the shaman, Wey communicates with Johnny in the "past" by touching a personal object, the head of Johnny's cane.
 Eventually, Wey works alongside future versions of Johnny and JJ who are hoping to change their reality by sending messages into the past.

 In the season two episode "Zion", Johnny's power temporarily activates Bruce's dead zone.
 Rather than a vision of the past or future, Bruce experiences a timeline where he never left his home and so never met Johnny.
 This alternate timeline resembles the canon of the novel and movie, showing Johnny as a suspicious and unsocial loner who attempts to publicly assassinate Stillson.
 Bruce is shocked by Johnny's attitude and behavior in this version of events, saying, "This is the you that would have been had I not been there for you."
 Before the vision ends, Bruce sees Johnny fail to kill Stillson and in turn be gunned down by the man's security detail.
 Bruce then has a vision of his father telling him that his destiny is to protect Johnny Smith.

 After six seasons, The Dead Zone was canceled without resolving whether or not Johnny would prevent the apocalypse.
 In the final episode, Johnny learns his father had psychic abilities.
-The same episode depicts JJ suffering a minor head injury and then experiencing a vision in his eye of the apocalypse when Greg Stillson touches him (a vision Johnny experiences his own eye simultaneously elsewhere).
+The same episode depicts JJ suffering a minor head injury and then experiencing a vision in his eye of the apocalypse when Greg Stillson touches him (a vision Johnny experiences in his own eye simultaneously elsewhere).
 JJ tells his parents only that he saw something "terrible" when he touched Stillson, and the last scene of the episode shows Johnny preparing to discuss it further.